Adrenal Tumors

 Two types of problematic tumors can originate in adults’ adrenal glands.
 Adrenal tumors are very rare.

-• A pheochromocytoma is an adrenal tumor the develops in the center of the adrenal gland and produces excess adrenaline leading to extremely high blood pressure.
+- A pheochromocytoma is an adrenal tumor that develops in the center of the adrenal gland and produces excess adrenaline, leading to extremely high blood pressure.
 About 800 new cases are diagnosed in the U.S. each year.
 Left untreated the high blood pressure can cause a heart attack or stroke.
-Many patients with high blood pressure (hypertension) caused by pheochromocytoma experience severe headache, profuse sweating and palpitations.
+Many patients with high blood pressure (hypertension) caused by pheochromocytoma experience severe headaches, profuse sweating, and palpitations.
 Hypertensive episodes can be sudden or long-lasting.

 Testing and Treatment